 This wouldn’t be a complete transmission temperature guide if we didn’t talk about your transmission temperature gauge.
 Your transmission temperature gauge is responsible for alerting you when your transmission gets too hot, preventing crucial transmission problems in the process.

-Transmission temperature gauges work by measuring the temperature of transmission fluid.
+Transmission temperature gauges work by measuring the temperature of the transmission fluid.
 Since the transmission cooler is designed to keep this fluid cool so it can absorb heat from your transmission, making sure the fluid is at the right temperature is crucial.
 If you notice your transmission running even a little bit hotter than it should, you might want to take your car to a mechanic and have them check on it.

-Another thing to keep an eye out for when it comes to transmission problems are some of the warning signs.
-For example, you might notice strange sounds when your car shifts gears, or your transmission may slip from one gear to the next.
+Another thing to keep an eye out for when it comes to transmission problems is some of the warning signs.
+For example, you might notice strange sounds when your car shifts gears or your transmission may slip from one gear to the next.
 You might even smell a burning smell after you’ve been driving for a while.
 If you notice any of these signs while you’re on the road, it’s best to have a mechanic take a look at your transmission.

 Transmission Repair Professional Help

 Taking care of your transmission is no small task, but having a good mechanic helps simplify things.
 At Marshall’s Transmission Service in Collinsville, IL, we can help you maintain your transmission so you don’t have to worry about it overheating.
-Whether you need a transmission fluid exchange, a new temperature gauge or a complete transmission rebuild, we can help.
+Whether you need a transmission fluid exchange, a new temperature gauge, or a complete transmission rebuild, we can help.